priyameher/DistributedErasureCoding/README.md

-Problem statement : Distributed Erasure Coded Engine using Intel SPDK
+Problem statement : Distributed Erasure Coded Engine using Intel ISA-L

 Code includes implementation of PUT, GET, LIST.
 In the implementation, data chunks and parity are getting generated with the ratio of 8:3.